jblacketter/selenium-grid-docker/README.md

-# selenium-grid-docker
-# Deploying a slenenium grid with docker
+# Deploying a selenium grid with docker

-Installing Ubuntu basics

-The Dockerfile
+### Installing Docker on a fresh Ubuntu16.04

+./install_docker.sh

+### Build the Dockerfile to install selenium
+        docker build -t selenium/base .

-### Start the grid with the default.
+### Start the selenium grid with the default.
 View docker-compose.yml and edit to change.
         docker-compose up -d

 ### Scale up by adding more nodes. this example adds 3 more chrome and 4 firefox nodes